Why is it important to think about business development?

 - Relationship-driven service & value using excellent people skills & soft skills.

-- Numbers-driven decision-making based on reports & data (such as daily number of leads, average close rates, etc.)
+- Numbers-driven decision-making based on reports & data (such as a daily number of leads, average close rates, etc.)

 - Heavy emphasis on marketing and creating content for attracting & converting leads.